-4.3.1 WRF based Lightning Threat Forecast
+4.2.2 WRF-based Lightning Threat Forecast

 For the EFP, SPoRT will provide a WRF based lightning threat forecast based on the real-time NSSL forecasts.
 There will be three output fields based on graupel flux, vertically integrated ice, and a blended combination of the two.
 These model runs will expose forecasters to the ability to incorporate a short-term prediction of potential lightning activity into their forecasts and the results will be routinely displayed as hourly cumulative maximum gridpoint values, with units of flashes per square km per 5 min, on the NSSL WRF website, www.nssl.noaa.gov/wrf.
-An effort is also currently being explored to include the lightning threat within the WRF members of the CAPS ensemble.
-However, it is unclear whether this will be available at the beginning of the 2011 Spring Experiment.
 When available, the lightning threat forecast will be included within the CAPS ensemble output within the EFP on N-AWIPS workstations and evaluated alongside other ensemble output fields.

-4.3.2 Lightning Detection
+4.2.3 Lightning Detection

-A pseudo GLM product created from very high frequency (VHF), ground-based total lightning network data from North Alabama, Oklahoma, Kennedy Space Center, and Washington DC will be provided to the EWP.
+In collaboration with NSSL and CIMMS, a pseudo GLM product created from very high frequency (VHF), ground-based total lightning network data from North Alabama, Oklahoma, Kennedy Space Center, and Washington DC will be provided to the EWP.
 The pseudo GLM is a direct outgrowth from discussions at the 2009 Spring Experiment expressing the need for a flash-based GLM demonstration product.
-SPoRT and NSSL/CIMMS have utilized a flash creation algorithm to combine the VHF total lightning data into flashes, and then created a flash extent product available at the GLM resolution.
+NSSL/CIMMS and SPoRT have utilized a flash creation algorithm to combine the VHF total lightning data into flashes, and then created a flash extent product available at the GLM resolution.
 The overall emphasis of the pseudo GLM is to provide forecasters the opportunity to use real-time data that is representative of the future capabilities of the GOES-R Lightning Mapper and to provide feedback for visualization tools.
 In addition to these real-time products, archived data will be utilized by the EWP when real-time events are not available.
 SPoRT also will provide support in establishing the data flow from the total lightning networks outside Oklahoma to the Spring Experiment.
 This will be supported with product training and discussions with forecasters during the EWP.
 It is anticipated that a total lightning / GLM subject matter expert will participate in the EWP each week.